Swatara State Park

 Fishing: Spring attracts many anglers to Trout Run; the park’s only trout stocked stream.
 Other cold-water tributaries within the park support native populations of brook trout.

 Warm-water fish like smallmouth bass and panfish can be caught in Swatara Creek.
-Wagners Pond and Irving Pond provide opportunities to catch largemouth bass and panfish.
+Wagners Pond provides opportunities to catch largemouth bass and panfish.

 Complete information on fishing rules and regulations in Pennsylvania is available from the Pennsylvania Fish and Boat Commission Web site.